Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - Automation framework for UI testing
 - efl-theme-tizen-wearable has been updated with new UX.
 - efl-theme-tizen-common has been updated with new UX.
-- Voice Framework
+- Voice framework
   - The Word Recognition Rate (WRR) of default voice control engine has been enhanced.
   - The feature for changing background volume has been added.
   - The speed of connecting TTS engine service has been enhanced.
   - The downloadable package for TTS engine has been supported.
-- Multi-Assistant Framework
+- Multi-assistant framework
   - The preprocessing processor has been supported.
   - The feature for push to talk and tab to talk has been added.
   - The API for setting preprocessing mode has been added.
-- Sticker Framework
+- Sticker framework
   - Support for on-demand daemon launch has been added.
   - Support for whitelist to limit access to the sticker DB has been added.
   - API set to set/get display type of sticker (emoji, wallpaper) has been added.